mindaffect/MindAffectSDKiOS/Main Programming Guide.md

 ### The Settings Screen

-If the `enableAccessDeveloperScreen` setting is `true`, the user can double tap with two fingers on the current unit's view in order to bring up the *Developer Screen*.
+If the `twoFingerDoubleTapOpensDeveloperScreen` setting is `true`, the user can double tap with two fingers on the current unit's view in order to bring up the *Developer Screen*.
 From this screen the user can navigate to the *Settings Screen*, where all of `NoiseTagging`'s settings can be changed directly.

 ### Changing Settings Programatically